Luciana-Galliani/05-Kiruna-Explorer/Retrospectives/Retrospective02.md

 -   What caused your errors in estimation (if any)?

-    -   The form component become too big and we work on it we loose some time
+    -   The form component became too big and when we work on it we loose some time

 -   What lessons did you learn (both positive and negative) in this sprint?

-    -   Negative aspect: github organisation could be improved
+    -   Negative aspect: github branches organisation could be improved
     -   Positive aspect: well completed all the stories we were expected to do

 -   Which improvement goals set in the previous retrospective were you able to achieve?
     -   We have more equality in the hours for each person
-    -   We did more scrum meetings
+    -   We did more scrum meetings and a middle sprint demo to show the progress of the different tasks

 -   Which ones you were not able to achieve?
 Why?